ArtsyomPinevich/fake-users-cards/README.md

 Project that gets user data from api, displays it as cards and contains functionality as add to favorite, view more data .
 Also saves favorite users in localstorage.

+**P.S.
+There is no proper typescript typization RN.
+I will fix it ASAP**

 # Screenshots

 1.  ![screen1](https://github.com/ArtsyomPinevich/fake-users-cards/assets/135687842/d9a34f48-e987-4efe-95b5-260adf9f1c9f)